williamdunstanmorris/williamdunstanmorris.github.io/_tabs/cv.md

 > If you already have [Max/MSP](https://cycling74.com/products/max) and you want to try it, contact me.
 I haven't managed to properly package this project up yet.
 But I will get around to it.
 You can try and `git clone` it and see if you can get it working in Max/MSP yourself as some running modules.

 **Creator & Developer: [SuperCollider VST](https://github.com/williamdunstanmorris/vst_gui)**
-* My Graphical User Interface (GUI) demonstrates the very basic use of subtractive synthesis within digital format.
+* My first ever programming project.
+I really want to go back to this language one day properly.
+A Graphical User Interface (GUI) that demonstrates the very basic use of subtractive synthesis within digital format.
 My aim was to build a two-oscillator synthesizer that gives the user some basic variable parameters.
 The GUI incorporates 2 oscillators of which you can xfade between the two waveforms

----

 # where I'm going

 ---

 The same place I am now, just a little older, and a little wiser.
-I would like to go back into a leadership-based  role, as I discovered from previous roles and experience that this is what I loved most.
+I would move into a leadership-based  role, as I discovered from previous roles and experience that this is what I loved most.
+I loved to lead, and I want more experience in it.
 I also want to become a better cook, a better programmer and a better pianist.
 I guess I want to get pretty smart in one programming language now that I’ve spent a lot of time in *operations* and the *cloud*.
 I feel like I really know how to host, maintain and deploy a project with some tricks up my sleeve.
 I just need to transition more into building the code for one now.
 Time will tell, I guess.

----

 # talks and demonstrations